All major code editors supported

 Not vibes-driven.

-LLMs write spans that compile.
-Otex writes spans that are correct — sourced from the OTel semantic conventions spec, every time.
+LLMs write spans that compile. otex writes spans that are correct — sourced from the OTel semantic conventions spec, every time.

 VS CodeCursorWindsurfVSCodiumOpen VSX

-Your code gen tool Otex
+Your code gen tool otex

 AI Code Gen